bahmutov/pre-git/README.md

 ```

 When using msg-pattern, the pre-git will match the commit message against the given pattern,
-if the test fails, then it will stop the execution and will exit the commit, this feature is optional and can be used along with any of the commit wizards, however
+if the test fails, then it will stop the execution and will exit the commit,
+this feature is optional and can be used along with any of the commit wizards, however
-those can be omitted using only the pattern, this is a useful manner of checking a custom message, as some commit may require custom codes as user story prefixes and so on.
+those can be omitted using only the pattern, this is a useful manner of checking
+a custom message, as some commit may require custom codes as user story prefixes and so on.

 I am using a small project [test-pre-git](https://github.com/bahmutov/test-pre-git)
 as a test playground for these hooks.

+### End to end testing

+To create a sample project and test the hooks, just run the included script
+`npm run e2e` which should finish with status zero.

+To see how `pre-git` stops a commit when a hook fails, run
+`npm run test-no-commit-on-test-fail` command, which should exit with status 1.

+You can verify the git hooks are not running when the `pre-git` is disabled
+via a config option by running `npm run e2e-pre-git-disabled` which allows
+the commit to go through.

 ## Debugging